-Individually optimized signage for AR glasses [5]
+• Individually optimized signage for AR glasses [5]

 When users wearing AR glasses walk around town, individually optimized advertisements are displayed on the glasses through image recognition and marker recognition.
 The user's hobby and taste information registered in the cloud is matched with the content that the store wants to promote, and the corresponding video is displayed.
 Those encourage shop guidance by timely promoting products and gourmet that users want.
+Since it requires high-speed, large-capacity communication, it is expected to be used in millimeter wave in the future.